AgonConsole8/agon-docs/VDP---System-Commands.md

 Mouse data packets are sent in response to all of the above commands, and if the mouse has been enabled whenever the mouse is moved.
 This ensures that mouse data is constantly updated in MOS system variables.

+## `VDU 23, 0, &8A, n`: Set the cursor start column §§§§

+This command defines the start column of the cursor.
+The displayed cursor will be drawn from the start column to the end column.
+The start column must be less than the current font width (which is currently 8 pixels, and cannot currently be adjusted).

+Acorn systems did not support directly adjusting the number of columns used by the cursor, and so this command is not supported on those systems and is an Agon-specific extension.

+## `VDU 23, 0, &8B, n`: Set the cursor end column §§§§

+This command defines the end column of the cursor.
+The displayed cursor will be drawn from the start column to the end column.
+The end column must be greater than the start column, and less than the current font width.

+Together with the start column, this command defines the width of the cursor.

+If the start and end column values are equal then the cursor will be drawn as a vertical line.
+If the end column value is less than the start column value then the cursor will not be drawn.
+If a value is given that is greater than the current font width then the cursor will be drawn to the end of the font width.

+Acorn systems did not support directly adjusting the number of columns used by the cursor, and so this command is not supported on those systems and is an Agon-specific extension.

 ## `VDU 23, 0, &90, n, b1, b2, b3, b4, b5, b6, b7, b8`: Redefine character n (0-255) with 8 bytes of data §

 This command works identically to `VDU 23, n, b1, b2, b3, b4, b5, b6, b7, b8`, but allows characters 0-31 to also be redefined.